metrorailings/OwlBlog/content/posts/Week 10 Insights.md

 ## Lions @ Browns

 Detroit's defense is laughably bad.
 Dime coverage and yet, Detroit still gives up a touchdown to a Mason Rudolph-led offense.

+So far, Detroit is giving major yards away to Pittsburgh's power run game.